microsoft/vscode-debugadapter-node/protocol/README.md

 * 1.24.x:
   * Adds `removed` to the value set of the `reason` attribute of the `BreakpointEvent`.
+  * Adds a `locale` attribute to the `initialize` request.
+The adapter can use this information to translate user visible information.

 * 1.23.x:
   * Adds a `source`, `line`, and `column` attributes to the `Output` event.
 With this a frontend can show a link to the source where the output was generated.